JamesYFC/SUSMachine/README.md

 }
 ```

-This method should **not** be called within state callback actions, as it can cause confusing results or even a stack overflow!
+This method should **not** be called within the same state machine's state callback actions, as it can cause confusing results or even a stack overflow!

 ```cs
 var fsm = new StateMachine<States>